ciaratamay/WearWings/README.md

 Displays a menu of wings that avatars can wear.
+Based entirely on the wear a hat MRE.
 Showcases avatar attachments.
+<a href="https://www.openode.io/">Cloud hosted on opeNode.io</a>

 ## Setup